Federer cruises past Krajinovic at Indian Wells

 Krajinovic had no answer for Federer's serve or relentless return game and ended up winning just 31 of the match's 93 points.

-With rivals Rafa Nadal, Stan Wawrinka and Andy Murray electing not to enter the tournament, and Novak Djokovic and Kei Nishikori both out of the running, the path appears clear for the Swiss to win a record sixth Indian Wells title.
+With rivals Rafa Nadal, Stan Wawrinka and Andy Murray electing not to enter the tournament, and Novak Djokovic and Kei Nishikori both eliminated, the path appears clear for the Swiss to win a record sixth Indian Wells title.

 Despite the promising outlook, Federer insisted he was taking it one match at a time.